-OVERVIEW: This funder supports the following causes in regions of Texas, as well as Northern and Southern California: animal welfare, arts, early childhood education, foster youth, LGBT causes, and environmental and historical preservation.
+OVERVIEW: The Louis L. Borick Foundation supports the following causes in regions of Texas, as well as Montana and California: animal welfare, arts, early childhood education, foster youth, LGBT causes, and environmental and historical preservation.

 FUNDING AREAS: Animal welfare, arts, early childhood education, foster youth, LGBT causes, and environmental and historical preservation